willdavidson05/almanack/src/almanac/garden-circle/garden-map.md

 # Garden Map

 Our garden map is where you can learn about what features we're working on, what stage they're in, and when we expect to bring them to you.
-The content here roughly follows that of a [technical roadmap](https://en.wikipedia.org/wiki/Technology_roadmap) (providing strategic visibility on implementation details and timelines).
+The content here follows that of a [technical roadmap](https://en.wikipedia.org/wiki/Technology_roadmap) (providing strategic visibility on implementation details and timelines).

 ## Ethos